Track Outlook email by moving it to a tracked Exchange folder

 Want to see folder tracking in action?
 This demo puts it all together for you.

-A big part of working in Dynamics 365 is creating and recording different types of activities that revolve around a sales or service process, such as sending emails, creating opportunities, and assigning tasks.
+A big part of working in Dynamics 365 for Customer Engagement is creating and recording different types of activities that revolve around a sales or service process, such as sending emails, creating opportunities, and assigning tasks.
 If you want to associate an activity with a more specific record and opportunity for example, you can set the regarding record for that activity.

 By using folder-level tracking, you can easily track and set the regarding record for an email by dragging or moving it into an Exchange folder.